Flag of Aruba and nl-AW

 The currency used for the locale code nl-AW is Guilder.

-Currency information for Aruba and nl-AW locale
+Currency details for Aruba and nl-AW locale

 PropertyValue